Kat Wright, Executive Director

 Ms. Wright holds a B.F.A. degree from the University of Colorado in Boulder.
 She lives in Attleboro with her husband, Rev. Vern and three children (Owen, River and Brynn).

-Beth Rossi, Administrative Assistant/Office Guru
+Kate O’Neil, Administrative Assistant/Office Guru

 Pamela Tarallo, Food n’ Friends Program Coordinator

 Pamela has been with the Council for 11 years as the Food ‘n Friends Program Coordinator.
-She oversees the six free daily kitchens, three Family Cafe’s and the Summer Kids Cafe.
+She oversees the six free daily kitchens, three Family Cafe’s and the Kids Summer Cafe.
 Pam is the quiet miracle worker, the behind the scenes gal.
 But don’t let that quiet exterior fool you – this is the woman who can handle 27 spinning plates in the air at once!!
 She oversees most of our 500+ volunteers, 12 complete kitchen teams, ordering, special events, distribution, storage, and is currently working closely with Kat to develop a Hunger Education Curriculum for Grades 1 – 5.
 Her favorite thing to say is, “I spend the money, not make it!”
 (Thank goodness she is Bargain Shopper Extraordinaire!)

 Rev. Glenn Rounseville, Protestant Chaplain Sturdy Memorial Hospital